Skip to content

 Zaspa, Gdansk

-Another reason to visit Zaspa is the Mural Museum – an awesome open-air gallery with over 60 massive murals on building walls.
+The main reason to visit Zaspa is the Mural Museum – a unique open-air gallery with over 60 massive murals covering the walls of apartment buildings.

-Some of my personal favorites are “Jan Pawel II and Lech Walesa”“The Last Judgment in Pixels”“Baltic”, and “I ♥ YOU”.
+Some of my personal favorites include: “John Paul II and Lech Wałęsa”, “The Last Judgment in Pixels”, “The Baltic Sea”, and the simple yet beautiful “I ♥ YOU”.

 Zaspa, Gdansk